 Effective Fall 2014, in compliance with Title V - Enrollment Priorities, all new incoming students must be fully matriculated to receive enrollment priority for registration.
-Full matriculation includes participation in assessment placement, orientation, and counseling - Abbreviated Student Educational Plan (SEP).
-Timely completion of the assessment placement, orientation, and counseling - Abbreviated SEP may result in a higher registration priority.
+Full matriculation includes completion of Assessment, Orientation, and Counseling.
+Timely completion of these 3 steps may result in a higher registration priority.
 Students who do not complete this process in a timely manner will receive a lower registration priority.

 Continuing Students would lose enrollment priority if they have either earned more than 100 units (not including non-degree applicable basic skill courses) or have been on academic or progress probation for two (2) consecutive terms (Spring/Fall).

-Students are allowed to appeal their Loss of Enrollment Priority in an attempt to reinstate original priority registration date/time.
-Students must complete & submit a “Petition to Appeal Loss of Enrollment Priority” form to the Admissions Office (E1-105), along with supporting documentation, by the petition deadline (please contact the Admissions Office for information on deadlines).
+Students may appeal their Loss of Enrollment Priority in an attempt to reinstate original priority registration date/time.
+Students must submit a Loss of Enrollment Priority petition form to the Admissions Office (E1-105), along with supporting documentation, by the petition deadline.
 An established committee will review each petition and will contact students via email regarding their petition results.

-New students can request to be exempted from the assessment component if they meet any one of the following conditions:
+New students may request to be exempted from the assessment component if they meet any one of the following conditions:

-- Participated in assessment placement services at another California Community College outside of the Los Angeles Community College District (LACCD) within the past two years.
+- Participated in the assessment placement process at another California Community College outside of the Los Angeles Community College District (LACCD) within the past two years.

-- Completed both an English and/or ESL & Math course at another college/university.
+- Completed both an English (or ESL) and Math course at another college/university.

 Subject to change based on LACCD district board rules and policies.
-Effective 2015, in compliance with SB 1456 - Student Success Act of 2012, all new students are expected to participate in the core matriculation services of Assessment, Orientation, and Counseling (Abbreviated SEP).
+Effective 2015, in compliance with SB 1456 - Student Success Act of 2012, all new students are expected to participate in the core matriculation services of Assessment, Orientation, and Counseling.
 However, some students may be exempted from these services if one or more of the following apply: